raggesilver/42-camagru/README.md

 - ~~Delete posts~~ - done
 - ~~Login with username~~ - done
-- Thumbnails with previous pictures
+- ~~Thumbnails with previous pictures~~ - Profile counts as it is not mandatory
 - ~~Forgot password email link~~ - done

 ## Bonuses